ssun6/plotmicrobiome/README.md

 ## Boxplots
 Boxplots are used to visualize the differetial abundance of taxa identified in statistical tests.
+If there are not figures shown, please try adjust the FDR cutoff.

 ### App example:
 ![alt text](https://github.com/ssun6/plotmicrobiome/blob/main/pics/9box.png)